How To Use Visual Communication and Why It Matters

 Line graphs and pie charts are effective visuals, but without context, they might not be able to stand alone in an email or message.

-One of my favorite visual communication strategies is to record a video rather than simply communicating with graphics.
-It’s a simple level-up to how you present information to your team.
+One of our favorite visual communication strategies is to record a video rather than simply communicating with graphics.
+Videos are a simple level-up to how you present information to your team.

 Adding graphic elements to reports can also help achieve clarity and engagement, instead of text alone.